The unimpressiveness of the religious miracles

 Conclusions:

-1. If Jesus’ miracles are indeed historical facts (although it’s highly unlikely), then we can only conclude that Naturalism is false and our reality contains supernatural elements.
+- If Jesus’ miracles are indeed historical facts (although it’s highly unlikely), then we can only conclude that Naturalism is false and our reality contains supernatural elements.
 In such a supernatural world, if you work hard, you can probably also do similar insignificant miracles.
 These miracles are not significant enough to make a rational person believe that these can only be done with the help of God.
 If I go back in time and see Jesus doing these miracles, then I will immediately believe in Supernatual Atheism2.
 I will consider his claims about being a God and Son of God as either deception or delusion.
-Even some very smart people like John Nash became deluded.
+Even some very smart people like John Nash, Jiddu Krishnamurti became deluded.
+Jiddu Krishnamurti was brainwashed into believing that he was a prophet from his childhood by a cult/religion, but luckily he came out against that new religion and became a nonreligious philosopher.
 So, its not suprising if a person like Jesus had deluded himself after learning a few supernatural tricks.

 “In madness, I thought I was the most important person in the world.”